 Much of the Dean Koontz novel Forever Odd takes place in the ruins of the Panamint Resort and Spa, which was severely damaged by an earthquake.
 Several people were killed in the ballroom when a massive chandelier fell on them during the quake; although this was an accident, it happened because the builders cut corners and suspended the chandelier from a wooden beam rather than a steel beam.

 The second World of Tiers book ends with the villain accidentally cutting down a giant chandelier and being crushed with it.
-She, however, is still alive and manages to struggle free and attack the protagonists who's trying to help her, only to be finished with her own weapon.
+However, the villain is still alive and manages to struggle free and attack the protagonists again.

 In one episode of The Avengers, "Death's Door", a potentially world-changing conference is put on hold when a key delegate pulls out, having had a bizarre recurring dream in which a chandelier falls on his head.
 He interprets this (with good reason) as a warning not to attend the conference, lest he meet his demise in this manner.
 The heroes inspect it and find nothing wrong, but the villain still ends up crushed by it.